entropic-dev/boltzmann/docs/content/concepts/websites.md

 ## CSRF protection

-You can toggle the cross-site request forgery protection feature on its own by passing `--csrf=[on|off]`.
+You can toggle the cross-site request forgery protection (CSRF) feature on its own by passing `--csrf=[on|off]`.

 Boltzmann uses the double-submit pattern to check that a form submission is